peterorndoff/Save-Load-List-API/README.md

         response = requests.get('http://127.0.0.1:5000/data_get', data=json_data, headers=headers).json()

 In this example the test_list is being converted to a JSON format, and then an HTTPS requests is being made to "http://127.0.0.1:5000/data_get".
 This is the IP address of the API.
-The important part of this request is the .get which tells the requests method that you're sending information. e.g saving the list to the API.
+The important part of this request is the .get and the /data_get URL which tells the requests method that you're sending information and where to send it. e.g saving and sending the list to the API.

-If I wanted to load that same list I would change the .get to .post in the response variable to the following:
+If I wanted to load that same list I would change the .get to .post and the url to /data_save in the response variable to the following:

-        response = requests.post('http://127.0.0.1:5000/data_get', data=json_data, headers=headers).json()

-If I wanted to see what the API's JSON file contents are I would the .post to .get:

-        response = requests.get('http://127.0.0.1:5000/data', data=json_data, headers=headers).json()
+        response = requests.post('http://127.0.0.1:5000/data_save', data=json_data, headers=headers).json()

 If you request the data, the response variable will be assigned with the JSON file!